Even Women Need Testosterone!

-Women are not recommended to ever take more Testosterone than is necessary to restore healthy levels for their sex, because women are highly susceptible to overdose, and can experience masculinization as a result of overdose and abuse.
+Women are not recommended ever to take more Testosterone than is necessary to restore healthy levels for their sex, because women are highly susceptible to overdose, and can experience masculinization as a result of overdose and abuse.

 If you are a woman interested in Testosterone Replacement Therapy, our clinic can provide you with the Low-Dose Testosterone that you need to improve your health and your sexual ability.
-All you have to do is fill out the form on our website and you can set up a phone call to discuss the benefits of Hormone Replacement Therapy with one of our friendly medical specialists.
+All you have to do is fill out the form on our website, and you can set up a phone call to discuss the benefits of Hormone Replacement Therapy with one of our friendly medical specialists.

 What Women Can Benefit from Testosterone Replacement Therapy?